emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 ### Making Changes

 Now, what if we make changes to our code?
-How to we put it on GitHub?
+How do we put it on GitHub?

 When you make a change in your code and save the file, you can push it to GitHub by running: